-Two-day Intensive: Walker Learning Overview, Creating Engaging & Intentional Learning Environments, Taking Learning Outside, and Embedding Aboriginal Perspectives
+Two-day Intensive: Walker Learning Overview, Creating Engaging & Intentional Learning Environments, Introducing a Nature Pedagogy, and Linking Literacy, Numeracy, and Subject Areas to Investigations and Learning Environments.

 10.30am - 4.30pm AEDT